Elijer/jungle/Docs/Lowliftgame.md

 # Jungle lowliftt

+# Working on Now
+I am almost done implementing a stream mode feature, which switches between an initial load of all content folowed by updates on just movements of objects, OR a local update mode, which is simpler in that it ONLY gives the updates of the world around the player, initially, and with every change.
+However, I haven't really tested this much.
+I ALSO haven't fixed an issue where for the local mode, which I want the game to use, distant objects are still sent to the player when updated, which they shouldn't be.

 # Brainstorm

 1. everyone is rock paper scissors, but you need to time it correctly to “get” someone